kikkia/Vinny/docs/configs.md

 # Config setup
 Vinny now uses yaml config files.
 Your yaml config should be at `src/main/resources/config.yaml` or located at the root of the classpath and named `config.yaml`.
+You can find the most up to date config definition [here](../src/main/java/com/bot/utils/VinnyConfig.kt).

 ## Example config file
 ```yaml